 - Furloughing of employees (Layoffs)

 - Closure of existing manufacturing plants

 - Shifting of company assets to new locations

 Understanding Restructuring Charge

 For example, a company with the help of adequate research findings decides that a particular line of products that are no longer profitable to the company shall be discontinued.
-The process which is involved includes restructuring costs on various levels such as lay off of employees, closing down of manufacturing units or selling of office space.
+The process which is involved includes restructuring costs on various levels such as lay off of employees, closing down of manufacturing units, or selling of office space.
 All these expenses are considered under restructuring charges.
-Again it may happen that a company decides to diversify into new sectors and for that, they need to recruit new staff, implement new R&D units or purchase new machinery.
+Again a company may decide to diversify into new sectors, and for that, they need to recruit new staff, implement new R&D units, or purchase new machinery.
 In this case, all the mentioned costs are to be taken into account for the calculation of restructuring charges.

 XYZ Co.’s restructuring costs